Shifting Through The Seasons With Boosted Immunity

 Vitamin D Deficiencies

-If you have a deficiency, condition, lower blood levels of D due to skin pigments, live in places where sunlight is limited, or any reason you do not get enough vitamin D, as in veganism, then the requirements for supplements increases.
+If you have a deficiency, condition, lower blood levels of D due to skin pigments, live in places where sunlight is limited, or any reason you do not get enough vitamin D, as in veganism, then the requirements for supplements increase.

 Talk with your doctor about vaccinations, deficiency tests, and supplementation.